Enumeration of sets of equiangular lines with common angle $\arccos(1/3)$: Introduction

 In this paper, we investigate the enumeration and structure of sets of equiangular lines with common angle $\arccos(1/3)$.
+For a set $U$ of equiangular lines, we denote by $\langle U \rangle_{\R}$ the smallest $\R$-linear subspace containing $U$.
+We say two sets $U$ and $U'$ of equiangular lines are \emph{equivalent} if there exists an $\R$-linear mapping $f$ from $\langle U \rangle_{\R}$ to $\langle U' \rangle_{\R}$ preserving inner products such that $f(U) = U'$.
+Throughout this paper, we count the number of sets of equiangular lines up to equivalence.
 In 2018, Sz\"{o}ll\H{o}si and \"{O}sterg\aa rd~\cite{Szollosi2018} with a computer enumerated the sets of $n$ equiangular lines with common angle $\arccos(1/3)$ for $n \leq 13$.
-As a result, they determined $s(n)$ and $s_e(n)$ for $n \leq 13$ as in Table~\ref{table:Szo2}.
-Here, $s(n)$ is the number of sets of $n$ equiangular lines with common angle $\arccos(1/3)$, and $s_e(n)$ is the number of those in dimension less than $n$.
+As a result, they determined $s(n)$ and $t(n)$ for $n \leq 13$ as in Table~\ref{table:Szo2}.
+Here, $s(n)$ is the number of sets of $n$ equiangular lines with common angle $\arccos(1/3)$, and $t(n)$ is the number of sets $U$ of $n$ equiangular lines with common angle $\arccos (1/3)$ and $\dim \langle U \rangle_{\R} < n$.

 Additionally, they enumerated the sets of $n$ equiangular lines with common angle $\arccos(1/3)$ in dimension $7$ for every $n \leq N_{1/3}(7) = 28$ with a computer, and determined the number $\omega(n)$ of them as in Table~\ref{table:Szo}.